 - Crush graham crackers for making cheesecake crust

 - Measure the ingredients for a recipe

-- Start working lessons on math and chemistry at this point.
-And if you don’t know the answer to some questions – get them on the computer looking it up!
+- Start lessons on math and chemistry while cooking.
+Cooking is really just a series of edible science experiments!
+If you don’t know the answer to some questions – get them on the computer looking it up!
 What does baking soda do to a recipe?
 What is the difference between unsweetened and semi-sweet chocolate?
 Why does flour thicken the gravy?

 I hope you kids enjoy These thanksgiving cooking activities for kids.
 They will be learning and feel important and involved as part of the family making things happen.